borgr/active_learning_coreset/README.md

 - additional_baselines:
   - This folder includes baselines as well as pytorch implementation of the CIFAR-10 VGG network training code.
 - coreset
-  - This folder includes the discrete optimization code which given feature emeddings, solves for core-sets.
+  - This folder includes the discrete optimization code which given feature embeddings, solves for core-sets.
 Its output chosen ids which is further used by learning code.

 ## Training